 Aggravating Factors and DWIs in Minneapolis

 Unlike misdemeanor offenses, aggravating factors do not impact a felony DWI.
 There are other circumstances that can lead to a felony charge, however.
 Any person that has ever been convicted of a felony DWI in the past will face felony DWI charges for any arrest in the future.
 This is true even if some of their prior convictions are no longer within the 10-year lookback period.

 The penalties for a felony DWI conviction are much steeper than a misdemeanor offense.
 A conviction includes up to seven years in state prison as well as a maximum fine of $14,000.
 A felony conviction also comes with collateral consequences including the loss of voting rights, difficulty maintaining employment, and the loss of the right to own a firearm.

-Any DWI conviction can have a negative impact on your quality of life.
+While you might be interested in what class misdemeanor is a DWI, know that any conviction can have a negative impact on your quality of life.
 Thankfully, the lawyers at Gerald Miller have a track record of prevailing in DWI trials in the State of Minnesota.
 Our team is ready to aggressively pursue a favorable outcome to your case.
 From investigating your charge to advocating on your behalf at trial, we are prepared to guide you through the criminal justice process.
 Call Gerald Miller at (612) 440-4608 right away to schedule your free consultation.